-An interdisciplinary cohort of undergraduate students working together in the classroom and the field.
+The Scholars is an interdisciplinary cohort of undergraduate students working together in the classroom and the field.
 This integration of curricular and co-curricular work uses our campus and community as a living lab for sustainability.

-The Sustainability Scholars Program offers an active project-based learning community for students in all stages of their academic careers in programs and departments across campus.
+The Sustainability Scholars offers an active project-based learning community for students in all stages of their academic careers in programs and departments across campus.

 Each cohort is a maximum of 20 students.
 Scholars take 5 credits of sustainability-related courses and spend 150 volunteer hours working on a campus-based project.
-The program is a one year commitment, beginning each fall.
+The program is a one-year commitment, beginning each fall.